 The Saffir-Simpson scale is a rating system of 1-5 based on maximum sustained wind speeds of a hurricane.
 Research has determined the potential property damage that can be expected by specific wind speeds of a hurricane.
 Significant loss of life and property is possible with hurricanes of category 3 strength or higher.
 Any hurricane force winds, 74mph or higher, can create structural damage.
 Small objects such as signs, housing material and lawn ornaments can become flying projectiles during a hurricane.
 Furthermore, winds can remain strong even in a tropical cyclone that has moved well-inland.

 Tornadoes are another wind related danger associated with hurricanes.
 Often short-lived and weak, tornadoes are spawned in the outer rain bands of a hurricane, but can occur closer to the eye wall as well.
 Strong or not, hurricane-produced tornadoes are a deadly threat.

 For a complete breakdown of the Saffir-Simpson scale and the types of damage expected with each category visit NOAA's tropical cyclone preparedness guide.

-WBRZ.com will keep you updated, featuring additional information about tropical cyclones through Hurricane Preparedness Week.
-You can get some additonal information by visiting www.nhc.noaa.gov/prepare/
+The WBRZ Weather Team will bring you more throughout the week, featuring additional information about tropical cyclones through Hurricane Preparedness Week.
+You can get much more by also visiting www.nhc.noaa.gov/prepare/